gutujir/airbnb-clone-project/README.md

 - A **Payment** is linked to one **Booking**.

 This relational model ensures efficient data access, referential integrity, and clear data flow for user actions like listing properties, making bookings, and processing payments.

+## ✨ Feature Breakdown

+The Airbnb Clone project consists of essential features that replicate the core functionality of a modern booking platform.
+Each feature is designed to enhance user experience and reflect real-world business logic.

+### 🔹 User Management

+Allows users to register, log in, and manage their profiles.
+It includes authentication and role-based access (e.g., guest or host), ensuring secure and personalized user experiences.

+### 🔹 Property Management

+Enables hosts to list, update, and delete their properties.
+Each property includes details like photos, pricing, and availability, giving potential guests full insight into accommodations.

+### 🔹 Booking System

+Provides guests with the ability to search for properties, select available dates, and make bookings.
+This system handles reservation logic and prevents double-booking.

+### 🔹 Review System

+Lets guests leave reviews and ratings after their stays.
+This promotes transparency and trust between users by highlighting property quality and host reliability.

+### 🔹 Payment Integration

+Handles secure payment processing for bookings.
+Includes features like payment status tracking and method selection, ensuring safe and efficient transactions.

+### 🔹 Admin Panel (Optional Advanced Feature)

+An administrative dashboard for managing users, properties, and bookings.
+Useful for overseeing system activity and performing moderation or data correction.